arecker/cookbook/recipes/thanksgiving/turkey-stock.md

 3. Once the mixture starts to sputter, pour the fat through a fine mesh metal strainer into a bowl.

 Inspect the fat.
 Good turkey fat should have a pure golden color (like clarified butter) and it should smell heavenly.
 If it passes the eye/sniff test, transfer it to tupperware and freeze it until needed.

-### Optional: Turkey Jous

-On the day of serving, you can even further enhance your stock by making this delicious _jous_.
-You need:

-- shallot (1)
-- carrot (1)
-- celery (1)
-- peppercorns (1 tbsp)
-- poultry herbs, fresh
-- turkey neck (1-2)
-- turkey fat (1 tsp)
-- brandy (1 shot)

-Here is the procedure:

-1. Roughly chop shallots, carrots, and celery and set aside.
-Tie all the herbs together in a bundle and keep it ready.

-2. Add turkey fat to a small saucepan and place on the stove with medium-high heat.
-Sear all sides of the turkey neck.

-3. Remove seared turkey neck and set aside.
-Add vegetables and swirl in the pan for 1-2 minutes, but do not fry.

-4. Set the heat to high and add the turkey neck and juices.
-Just before the mixture starts to burn, add the brandy.

-5. Add all of your stock to the pan with the herbs bouquet and simmer for 1-2 hours.
-Strain all the solids.
-Use the delicious mixture in gravy and or alone as a finishing sauce for the turkey.